thespragg/Mimic/README.md

 Run it using either:

-`./mimic --file path/to/your/json/file`
-`./mimic --directory path/to/folder/containing/json/file`
+`./mimic --file path/to/your/json/file` or `./mimic --directory path/to/folder/containing/json/file`